flatcar-archive/flatcar-docs/docs/setup/customization/customize-etcd-unit.md

 ## Use client certificates

 etcd supports client certificates as a way to provide secure communication between clients &#8596; leader and internal traffic between etcd peers in the cluster.
-Configuring certificates for both scenarios are done through a Butane Config.
+Configuring certificates for both scenarios is done through a Butane Config.
 Options provided here will augment the unit that ships with Flatcar Container Linux.

 Please follow the [instructions][self-signed-howto] on how to create self-signed certificates and private keys.